Mimi1706/hrnet/README.md

 # [OpenClassrooms] - Projet 14
 **Faire passer une librairie jQuery vers React**

-As part of the Openclassrooms [Front-end developper course](https://openclassrooms.com/fr/paths/314-developpeur-front-end), this last project combines the use of redux and react to develop an employee creation form and an employee management table for HR purposes.
-One of the main objectives was to create a library that can be used in the project: here, it's a modal that pops up after filling an employee form.
-Everything in this project was programmed without the use of any other library.
-The employee management table main features are: to reorder the columns by ascending or descending, to display how many entries we want in the table then be able to navigate between the table pages, finally, there's a search feature that can be used even when the entries are filtered by display number.
+As part of the Openclassrooms [Front-end developper course](https://openclassrooms.com/fr/paths/314-developpeur-front-end), this project combines the use of redux and react to develop an employee creation form and an employee management table for HR purposes.
+One of the main objectives was to create a library that can be used in the project: here, it's a modal that pops up after filling the employee form.
+The employee management table mains features are: to reorder the columns by ascending or descending, to display how many entries we want in the table then be able to navigate between the table pages, finally, there's a search feature that can be used even when the entries are filtered by display number.

 ## HRnet